MahamudM90/Invoice-Generator/README.md

 # Invoice Of Generator🧾

 An Invoice Creator project that built with React.
 Add itemized items, configure quantity, prices, tax rates and discounts & Download Invoice as PDFs to your device.
-Uses [jspdf-react](https://www.npmjs.com/package/jspdf-react) to capture the data from the modal & Convert it from canvas -> PDF.
+Uses [jspdf-react](https://www.npmjs.com/package/jspdf-react) to capture the data from the Modal & Convert it from canvas -> PDF.